Technical Guide

 Reality: DA and DR use different algorithms and data sources, so scores often differ significantly for the same domain.
 This is normal and expected.

-❌ Misconception: "My DA dropped, my rankings will too"
+Misconception: "My DA dropped, my visibility will too"

 Reality: DA fluctuates when Moz updates their index or algorithm.
-A DA drop doesn't necessarily mean your actual SEO performance declined.
-Check your actual rankings and traffic instead.
+A DA drop doesn't necessarily mean your actual AEO/GEO performance declined.
+Check your actual visibility and traffic instead.

 How to Check DA and DR